 Question: Do plans for a new commercial building or addition require an architect?

 Answer: Yes.
-Plans for all new commercial buildings and additions to existing commercial buildings are required to have sealed plans by a Kansas licensed arcihtect or engineer.
+Plans for all new commercial buildings and additions to existing commercial buildings are required to have stamped plans by a Kansas licensed architect or engineer.

 Question: What is the frost depth?